Exercise Doesn’t Just Help Your Body

 What many women notice at menopause is an increase in brain fog and ability to focus and pay attention.

-This can be due to the changing hormones at this time, and certainly progesterone is known to help with brain fog, but there’s also something you may not have considered.
+This can be due to the changing hormones at this time, and certainly progesterone is known to help with brain fog, but there’s something else you may not have considered.

-Exercise can actually help as the ability to focus does seem to go up after you do some intense exercise but sadly doesn’t change that much after “steady state” exercise like a leisurely jog or bicycle ride.
+It seems that the ability to focus does seem to go up after you do some intense exercise.
+Sadly, it doesn’t change that much after “steady state” exercise like a leisurely jog or bicycle ride.

-Aerobic exercise like walking, jogging, or gardening may help your brain’s hippocampus — the part that’s linked to memory and learning — grow.
-It also might slow the shrinking of your hippocampus that can lead to memory loss as you get older.
+Aerobic exercise like walking, jogging, or gardening may help your brain’s hippocampus to grow.
+That is what is linked to memory and learning and it also might slow the shrinking of your hippocampus that can lead to memory loss as you get older.

 Some studies suggest the regrowth is stronger if you like the activity you’re doing, so find something you enjoy and focus on regularly doing that.